miscada-kun-xu/pro-skills/README.md

 ### Requirements

 Before you begin, ensure you meet the following requirements:
-- A Github account,
+- A Github account
-- A bash shell with ssh,
+- A bash shell with ssh
 - Git installed
 - Basic text editor